 But again what about post-exercise?
 Improving circulation after exercise by hot baths, massages, myofascial release and mental relaxation techniques (which themselves affect nitric oxide production), offer improvements in recovery via improved local circulation.
 Removal of inflammatory mediators and metabolic waste products such as lactic acid and nucleosides more quickly and provision of additional nutrients, including anti-inflammatory compounds, are important ways nitric oxide agents can improve recovery.

-Timing of consuming these nutrients is key – during the recovery phase immediately after exercise is when benefits are expected to be maximal.
+Timing of these nutrients is key – during the recovery phase immediately after exercise is when benefits are expected to be greatest.

-In addition, Aronia berry has also been linked to the stimulation of NO production and, in turn, improved cardiovascular and endothelial health.
-A study conducted by Varela et al., showed that Aronia berry extract effectively induces NO synthesis.
+In addition, Aronia berry stimulates N-O and, in turn, improves cardiovascular and endothelial health.
+A study conducted by Varela et al., showed that Aronia berry extract effectively induces N-O synthesis.

 Ongoing research on natural sources to supplement the body with nitric oxide for recovery continues.
 For now it should be quite understandable why I decided to create this essential blend to support athletic recovery and mediate a healthy inflammatory response due to exercise.